 - Increase value with intent to sell.

-- Grant requests between $5,000 and $100,000 will be accepted.
+- Grant requests between $5,000 and $100,000 will be accepted on a rolling basis.
 All grant requests need to be rounded to the nearest whole dollar amount.

 - Eligible requests must be no more than 50% of eligible project costs.

 - Local match must be greater than or equal to 50% of total eligible project costs.